imacdo2212/MP/Apex.md

 Auditable: Every global TAC and lock operation is recorded in the audit spine emitted by Apex (and mirrored into plane audits).

-12.2 Manifest additions (manifest.json)

-Add a tac_policy section to manifest.json:

-"tac_policy": {
-  "enabled": true,
-  "allow_caller_invoke": true,
-  "authorized_invokers": ["admin-role","governance-id"],
-  "default_flags": ["response-gate"],
-  "max_duration_s": 31536000000, // 1000 years safe default, null=unbounded
-  "key_rotation_policy": {"rotation_interval_days": 365, "retention_years": 25}
-}

-Notes: allow_caller_invoke=false disables user/controller-issued global locks; otherwise invocations must be authorized via authorized_invokers.

-12.3 API — Issuing a Global TAC / Lock
+12.4 API — Issuing a Global TAC / Lock

 Apex exposes an administrative API (authenticated + auditable).
 Example endpoints (Apex is authoritative; callers must authenticate & be allowed by manifest):